Connecting to a database

 The following example demonstrates how to connect, ping and disconnect from a PostgreSQL database.

-Please note that different databases may have particular ways of connecting to a database server or openning a database file, some databases like SQLite do not have a server concept and they just use files.
+Please note that different databases may have particular ways of connecting to a database server or opening a database file; some databases, like SQLite, use plain files for storage instead of a central server.
 Please refer to the page of the adapter you're using to see such particularities.

 method, which returns an interface{}